0152la/FreescaleDocumentation/source/simple_tutorials.rst

 When you place Momentary Switch in Simulink, then you can choose which of the two buttons each block is going to refer to by double clicking on it.

-Figure 2 shows a very simple example that uses two buttons to control two different colours on the RGB Led.
+:numref:`fig:example_1` shows a very simple example that uses two buttons to control two different colours on the RGB Led.

 .. figure:: Pictures/06-8_example_1.png
   :figclass: align-center

-  Figure 2
+  :name: fig:example_1

+  Example 1

-On our next example in Figure 3, we use the same idea as Figure 2 but we increase the luminosity of the colours by adding a **Gain** block.
+On our next example in :numref:`fig:example_3`, we use the same idea as :numref:`fig:example_2` but we increase the luminosity of the colours by adding a **Gain** block.
 When you place the **Gain** block in your canvas, double click on it and set the **Gain** property to **255** which is the maximum luminosity for your led.

 .. figure:: Pictures/06-8_example_2.png
   :figclass: align-center

-  Figure 3
+  :name: fig:example_2

+  Example 2

 In our last example we continue on the same logic as previously but we add a **Sum** block to add two different **Gain** blocks to give maximum luminosity only when both of the buttons are pressed.
 Of course you have to change the **Gain** property in both of your **Gain** blocks.
 In our example we used **100** for each one of them.

 .. figure:: Pictures/06-8_example_3.png
   :figclass: align-center

-  Figure 4
+  :name: fig:example_3

+  Example 3